LabO8/nestjs-s3/site/docs/objects.md

      */
     Prefix?: string;
     /**
-     * <p>Confirms that the requester knows that she or he will be charged for the list objects
+     * <p>Confirms that the requester knows that they will be charged for the list of objects
      *          request.
 Bucket owners need not specify this parameter in their requests.</p>
      */
     RequestPayer?: RequestPayer | string;